-Growing up in Russia, he was endlessly fascinated by his father’s wrist tattoo.
+Growing up in Eastern Europe, he was endlessly fascinated by his father’s wrist tattoo.

 He asked him about it all the time and was so curious as to how it didn’t wash off with soap and water.

-Bardadim started “from scratch” in his words in 1988, when there wasn’t really a tattoo scene to speak of in Russia.
+Bardadim started “from scratch” in his words in 1988, when there wasn’t really a tattoo scene to speak of in Eastern Europe.

 He fell in with a group of punk rockers and one night a friend of his insisted on getting an amateur tattoo.

-Because Baradim was the best artist of the group, the task fell on him.
+Because Baradim was the best artist in the group, the task fell on him.